anonymous-ai-researcher/sigmod2026/README.md

 ## 📋 Overview

-**GUARDNET** is the first framework to leverage the **Guarded Fragment (GF)** of first-order logic (FOL) as a principled inductive bias for robust and scalable neighborhood-based reasoning.
-It directly addresses the critical scalability bottleneck in neural-symbolic systems, reducing memory complexity from $O(N^2)$ to $O(|\mathcal{E}|)$ and enabling rigorous FOL-based reasoning on knowledge bases with hundreds of thousands of entities.
+**GUARDNET** is the first framework to leverage the **Guarded Fragment (GF)** of first-order logic as a principled inductive bias for robust and scalable neighborhood-based reasoning.
+It directly addresses the critical scalability bottleneck in neural-symbolic (NeSy) systems, reducing grounding complexity from $O(N^2)$ to $O(|\mathcal{E}|)$ and enabling rigorous FOL-based reasoning on knowledge bases with hundreds of thousands of entities.

+The key insight is that the GF guard condition is precisely the syntactic constraint underlying **guarded tuple-generating dependencies (GTGDs)** from database theory.
+GUARDNET neuralizes this tractability mechanism, establishing a formal bridge between database-theoretic query answering and differentiable neural reasoning.

 ### 🎯 Key Features

-- **Guarded Logic as Inductive Bias**: Employs the syntactic 'guard' of GF to restrict logical quantification to local, relational neighborhoods, transforming intractable global search into efficient neighborhood-constrained lookups
+- **Guarded Logic as Inductive Bias**: Employs the syntactic guard of GF to restrict logical quantification to local, relational neighborhoods, transforming intractable global grounding into efficient index-only lookups.
+This connects NeSy grounding to the DB-theoretic tractability of GTGDs.
-- **Principled Fuzzy Semantics**: Built on differentiable fuzzy logic using **Product t-norms** and **Sigmoidal Reichenbach implication** with smooth, non-vanishing gradients
+- **Principled Fuzzy Semantics**: Built on differentiable fuzzy logic using **Product t-norms** and **Sigmoidal Reichenbach implication** with smooth, non-vanishing gradients.
+A new Proposition (Soundness of Masked Guarded Evaluation) and Corollary (Approximate Satisfaction) provide formal guarantees.
-- **Hybrid Domain Strategy**: Novel training strategy combining **Core Domain** (Herbrand + Atom Witness + Guarded Witness) with **Latent Domain** for logical fidelity and robust generalization
+- **Hybrid Domain Strategy**: Novel training strategy combining **Core Domain** (Herbrand + Atom Witness + Guarded Witness) with **Latent Domain** for logical fidelity and robust generalization.
+Prevents representational collapse (vacuous satisfaction).
-- **75× Scalability Improvement**: Scales linearly to 377K concepts where existing neural-symbolic methods fail at 5K entities
+- **75× Scalability Improvement**: Scales linearly to 377K concepts (SNOMED CT) where existing NeSy methods fail at 5K entities.

 ---